Tennessee Bow Hunter Education

 - Field experience (matching equipment, tree stands, judging distance, following trails, etc.)

-- Students must present to their instructor at the start of the practical (as evidence of completion), a hard copy of certification of completion from the NBEF web course showing they have completed the course.
+- Students must present to their instructor at the start of the practical (as evidence of completion), a hard copy of the certification of completion from the NBEF web course showing they have completed the course.

 - Students will have to pass with a minimum of 85% a comprehensive written examination on the knowledge obtained from the web course.